Stay Tuned for Weekly Updates

 Many producers prefer using analog synths for live performance.
 The immediacy of tweaking knobs and sliders in real-time allows for expressive, evolving sounds that are hard to recreate with a mouse and keyboard.

-Additionally, integrating analog gear into your workflow can stimulate creativity, forcing you to think differently than you would with a DAW.
-It encourages hands-on problem-solving and sonic exploration.
+Integrating analog gear into your workflow can also stimulate creativity, encouraging hands-on problem-solving and sonic exploration.

 5. Analog + Digital = Best of Both Worlds